-Shomari Scott is the Director of Business Development for Health City Cayman Islands, the vision of famed heart surgeon and humanitarian, Dr. Devi Shetty.
+Shomari Scott is the Chief Business Officer for Health City Cayman Islands, the vision of famed heart surgeon and humanitarian, Dr. Devi Shetty.
 Health City serves local, regional and international patients seeking treatment from world-class medical experts and provides access to affordable compassionate healthcare in a patient-centered environment.

 Prior to joining Health City, Mr. Scott worked with the Cayman Islands Department of Tourism for 18 years where he gained a deep understanding of the tourism sector.
 He began as an intern with the Department and rose through the ranks of the organization, eventually being appointed Director of Tourism.

 Mr. Scott took the helm of the Department in 2008 during the global recession, and defied conventional wisdom to help grow tourism arrivals by 25 percent over the next four years.

 A strong believer in assessment, quality and continuous improvement, Shomari takes every opportunity to lead by example and to promote the personal and professional development of his team members.

 Mr. Scott is a keen sportsman and is passionate about basketball.
 He played on the Cayman Islands national team for 10 years and over the past several years has coached both youth and men’s basketball in his free time.

 The influence of his father, a former director of the Bonaventure Boys’ Home, and his mother, who was recently was awarded the prestigious Golden Apple Award for Excellence in teaching, contributed to Shomari directing his involvement in basketball to give young people a positive focus, channeling energy into sports and other productive activities.

 In 2013, he was awarded the Young Caymanian Leadership Award, which recognizes outstanding young Caymanians whose achievements and actions make a significant contribution to the islands’ society and who serve as positive role models for other youth.